 Transition to post-16 education:

-All pupils in Year 11 have SEND/ Transition support which is offered through Foundation for Jobs.
+All pupils in Year 11 have SEND/ Transition support which is organised by the Careers lead and the outreach team.
 We work hard to ensure all pupils have a realistic and aspirational post-16 placement (education, employment or training).
-84% of pupils transferred successfully to an appropriate destination in Summer 2017.
 SEN pupils are offered additional transition visits to FE providers; accompanied by familiar staff.
 We have very close relationships with local colleges and Transition coordinators.

 Post-16 provision is discussed at reviews from an early age.
 We encourage all our students to have high aspirations for their future and set appropriate learning goals.